9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 Several Haskell types follow this pattern.
 The `Map` type in the `Data.Map` module requires that its keys be ordered, but the type itself does not have such a constraint.
-The constraint is expressed on functions like `insert`, where it\'s actually needed, and not on `size`, where ordering isn\'t used.
+The constraint is expressed on functions like `insert`, where it's actually needed, and not on `size`, where ordering isn't used.

 ### Infix use of `fmap`

-Quite often, you\'ll see `fmap` called as an operator.
+Quite often, you'll see `fmap` called as an operator.

 ``` screen
 ghci> (1+) `fmap` [1,2,3] ++ [4,5,6]